 The food with the highest vitamin b6 content per typical serving is Figs, dried, stewed which contains 0.34 mg in 1 cup (or 259 g).
 The precentage of the recommended daily value for this serving is 17 %.
 For this serving the Calories content is 277.13 kcal, the Protein content is 3.68 g, the Fat content is 1.04 g and the Carbohydrate content is 71.41 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b6 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high vitamin b6 content.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin b6 rich foods.